 He is a fellow of the prestigious Oxford Centre for Animal Ethics and Patron of the Anglican Society for the Welfare of Animals.

 Peter Baron read Philosophy, Politics and Economics at Oxford before completing his M Litt.
 He is a popular and energetic speaker who has worked for many years with more able students both in schools and as a personal tutor.
 He is chief editor and principle author of philosophical investigations, a popular online community for philosophy which is an excellent resource for students.
 He also runs his own publishing house and is the author of a number of popular books.
-He is an educational consultant for Critical Thinking and has worked closely with Academy Conferences for many years.
+He is an educational consultant for Critical Thinking and has worked closely with Thriving Minds for many years.